oskardudycz/EventSourcing.NetCore/Sample/EventStoreDB/ECommerce/README.md

-# E-Commerce sample of Event Sourcing with EvenStoreDB
+# E-Commerce sample of Event Sourcing with EventStoreDB

 Sample is showing the typical flow of the Event Sourcing app with [EventStoreDB](https://developers.eventstore.com).